 - If the person has not begun moving after five cycles (about two minutes) and an automatic external defibrillator (AED) is available, apply it and follow the prompts.
 Administer one shock, then resume CPR — starting with chest compressions — for two more minutes before administering a second shock.
-If you're not trained to use an AED, a 911 operator may be able to guide you in its use.
+If you're not trained to use an AED, a 911 or other emergency medical operator may be able to guide you in its use.
 Use pediatric pads, if available, for children ages 1 through 8.
 Do not use an AED for babies younger than age 1.
 If an AED isn't available, go to step 5 below.

 - Continue CPR until there are signs of movement or emergency medical personnel take over.

 The procedure for giving CPR to a child age 1 through 8 is essentially the same as that for an adult.
 The differences are as follows:

 - If you're alone, perform five cycles of compressions and breaths on the child — this should take about two minutes — before calling 911 or your local emergency number or using an AED.

 - Use only one hand to perform heart compressions.

 - Use the same compression-breath rate as is used for adults: 30 compressions followed by two breaths.
 This is one cycle.
 Following the two breaths, immediately begin the next cycle of compressions and breaths.